couchbase/couchbase-lite-core/README.md

 - libicu
 - libpthread

-You can use either g++ or clang++ for compilation but you will need to honor the minimum versions of each, and only g++ is officially supported.
+You can use either g++ or clang++ for compilation but you will need to honor the minimum versions of each, and only clang is officially supported.

 - clang: 15.0+
 - g++: 11.0+